lgapontes/hey-joe/README.md

 By the "status" functions available within each monitoring variable you can change the variable status calculation rule.
 Currently Hey-Joe works with the following monitoring variables:

 * cpu: percentage of CPU usage;
+* requestsMeanTime: calculates the average time of requests http.
+The graph displays the values in milliseconds, indicating the best time, the mean time, and the worst time;
 * requests: number of concurrent requests on the server.
 In this case, the Hey-Joe middleware requisitions are counted;
 * requestsPerHour: Indicates the total number of requests per hour.
 In this case, Hey-Joe middleware requests are NOT counted;
 * kbytesPerMinute: Total KBytes downloaded by users per minute.
 This variable also considers the data (REST api and static content) used by Hey-Joe;